Lynthar/InnerShelf/README.md

 # InnerShelf

-A Jellyfin plugin for managing adult video libraries (primarily JAV/Japanese Adult Video).
-Install it on a vanilla Jellyfin Server — no fork required.
+A Jellyfin plugin for managing adult video libraries.
+Install it on a vanilla Jellyfin Server.

 [中文文档](README.zh-CN.md)